Fertile Ground: EastWest Sustainability Network

 o

-"Kids To Kids" is raising awareness about the need for sustainability on a worldwide level with young people from two very different cultures.
+"Kids To Kids" was created to develop awareness about the need for sustainability on a worldwide level with young people from two very different cultures.

-Started almost two years ago by 4 Comox Valley children who were volunteering at a Fertile Ground fundraiser, the project provides opportunities for kids here in Canada to connect with kids from Assam, India.
+Started by 4 Comox Valley children who were volunteering at a Fertile Ground fundraiser, the project provided opportunities for kids here in Canada to connect with kids from Assam, India.

 Picture